3 Ways Chemical Manufacturers Can Overcome Asset Management Challenges

 For example, if a batch reactor is coming to the end of its useful life, you will have the data to gauge if it’s an essential asset that needs repairing or if its ROI is minimal and needs disposing of.

-Automate Equipment & Inventory Purchases
+Automate Asset Purchases

 The ordering and procurement of raw materials such as oil, gas, and air can come at a hefty price.
 That means businesses need to take as much caution as possible with spending to be able to keep profits high.

-Asset Management Software enables greater control when it comes to ordering materials, allowing managers to calculate the right amount needed to stop over-ordering and needless spending.
+Asset Management Software enables greater control when it comes to ordering materials, allowing asset managers to calculate the right amount needed to stop over-ordering and needless spending.

 This allows businesses to have a spare part on order, even while a machine is running, to have it at hand when it eventually needs replacing.
-If the spare component isn’t in stock when the reactor fails, it will incur unplanned downtime.
+If the spare part isn’t in stock when the reactor fails, it will incur unplanned downtime.

 Through the use of IoT devices, the inventory ordering process can also be automated.
 By supplying an asset management system with the correct information for ordering spare parts, devices can talk to each other and automatically decide when a part needs ordering.
 Completely removing human interaction from the process and streamlining inventory purchases.

-Reducing Unplanned Plant Downtime
+Reduce Unplanned Downtime

-These maintenance programs enable maintenance teams to highlight opportunities for repairs and services while still in operation.
+Preventive maintenance programs enable maintenance teams to highlight opportunities for repairs and services while still in operation.
 By doing so, they’re able to avoid a large maintenance excess when an asset unexpectedly fails.
 Causing equipment to be out of use and production to come to an unprecedented halt.

 Bear in my mind that maintenance programs can be pricey to implement.
 For instance, American chemical producers spent more than $1.26 billion on planned maintenance in 2018.
 But, the cost for unplanned downtime can equate to as much as 2 to 5 times more than that.